PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 19:05:12
+Last updated: 2024-04-13 19:06:20
-Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell
+Random Quote: These days, even women go to war.
+I mean, when you finally get older, there's not gonna be that kind of discrimination like we got now. - Seong Gi-hun